Online Dental Nurse Courses – NEBDN Accredited Training UK

 • Dentist

-The RoE is composed of a series of Practical Experience Record Sheets (PERS), covering all areas of general dentistry in five units.
+The PoE is composed of a series of Practical Experience Record Sheets (PERS), covering all areas of general dentistry in five units.
 The PERS provide a written record of the student’s performance during the relevant clinical procedures that they refer to and indicate whether that performance was satisfactory or not.

 The range of procedures and the number of PERS to be completed ensure that all registered dental nurses have had a documented minimum of workplace training experiences as a starting point for their careers.
-Students must provide support to a range of patients during the completion of the RoE and are required to indicate on the tracking document at least one occasion where they have assisted each of the following: an adult patient, a child patient, an elderly patient, or a patient with special care requirements.
+Students must provide support to a range of patients during the completion of the PoE and are required to indicate on the tracking document at least one occasion where they have assisted each of the following: an adult patient, a child patient, an elderly patient, or a patient with special care requirements.

 What is a Trainee Dental Nurse or Dental Assistant?